 We therefore consider here a linear isentropic equation of state, $p = k \rho,\; \; 0 \leq k \leq 1$ in the study of spherical gravitational collapse of a perfect fluid.
 Self-similar perfect fluid collapse models with a linear equation of state were considered through numerical simulations by Ori and Piran \cite{op} and analytically by Joshi and Dwivedi \cite{dj2} to show how black holes and naked singularities develop as collapse final states in this scenario.
 Further, Goswami and Joshi \cite{rgj} studied the case of an isentropic perfect fluid with a linear equation of state in four dimensional spacetime without the self-similarity assumption, wherein they showed that the occurrence of BH and NS evolving from regular initial data depends on the choice of rest of the free functions available.
-It was also proved that in a general $N$-dimensional dust collapse, the occurrence of NS can be removed when one goes to a higher dimensional spacetime, thus restoring CCC \cite{rgpj-1}.
-Dadhich {\it et al} \cite{DSD} studied spherically symmetric collapse of a fluid with a non-vanishing radial pressure in higher dimensional spacetimes with an equation of state $p_{r} =k \rho$ using the construction of the Joshi-Dwivedi root equation that governs the nature (BH versus NS) of the central singularity.
-Also other cases of collapse with pressure have been studied by various authors to understand the collapse final fate \cite{JhHaGiHa}.
+It was also proved that in a general $N$-dimensional dust collapse, the occurrence of NS can be removed when one goes to a higher dimensional spacetime, thus restoring CCC. \cite{rgpj-1} Dadhich {\it et al} \cite{DSD} studied spherically symmetric collapse of a fluid with a non-vanishing radial pressure in higher dimensional spacetimes with an equation of state $p_{r} =k \rho$ using the construction of the Joshi-Dwivedi root equation that governs the nature (BH versus NS) of the central singularity.
+Also other cases of collapse with pressure have been studied by various authors to understand the collapse final fate of collapse \cite{JhHaGiHa}.

+Inspite of all these works, we still do not know the role of general pressures during the end stages of collapse.
+In order to have an insight, the study of perfect fluid collapse has been carried out mostly under some simplifying assumptions and restrictions.
+A general formalism for perfect fluids with a physically relevant equation of state is still lacking due to the intrinsic difficulties posed by Einstein equations.
+In gravitational collapse perfect fluids models appear as a natural choice and they are commonly used since these are the models that describe gravitating stars in equilibrium and since it can be shown that near the center of the cloud regularity implies that matter must behave like a perfect fluid \cite{DPJRVS}.

-Our aim here is to give an explicit class of collapse models for the perfect fluid case with a linear equation of state, and to analyze the same for the collapse end states in terms of formation of black holes and naked singularities.
+Our aim here is to study a model which includes a class of collapse models for the perfect fluid case with a linear equation of state.
+We analyze the same for the collapse end states in terms of formation of black holes and naked singularities.
 We analyze here the marginally bound case for the sake of simplicity and transparency and the results show that BH and NS form for a wide range of values of the parameter $k$ in the equation of state $p = k \rho$.